jceresearch/pydit/README.md

 ## Introduction to Pydit

-Pydit is a library of common data munging tools that an internal auditor may need to apply.
+Pydit is a library of common data wrangling tools that an internal auditor may need to apply.

 This library is (also) a learning exercise for me on how to create a package, build documentation & tests, and publish it

-The code quality is still low, marginally better than pasting from SO.
+The code quality is low, marginally better than pasting from Stack Overflow, in fact many come from there, plus experience plus a bit of copilot.
-Use it at your own peril :)
+So, use it at your own peril! :)

-If you wish to contribute pls get in touch.
+If you wish to contribute, get in touch.

 Most of these functions boil down to short(ish) snippet of code using existing feature in pandas, numpy or standard python libraries.
 E.g. cleanup field names or to do some duplicates checks, Benford, etc.